US Department of Justice Declares war on Poker Players

 In a statement issued on Saturday his comments read as follow and he did not hold any punches back:

-“All over the United States millions of Americans are fuming as a result of the U.S. Department of Justice’s (DOJ) scathing attack on internet poker sites.
+“All over the United States millions of Americans are fuming as a result of the U.S. Department of Justice’s (DOJ) scathing attack on online poker sites.
 While the government’s focus may be on the internet casinos operating these sites, it’s clear as daylight that it’s a declaration of war on poker players and their freedom.”

 “For the record, internet poker is by no means against the law and honest poker players across America are against the U.S government’s current ban on internet poker.
 On behalf of over a million members, the PPA is trying its level best to safeguard the rights of its players and is committed to U.S. citizens’ right to play internet poker.”